 The comet takes just over 33 years to orbit the sun.
 Its last perihelion (closest point to the sun) was February 28, 1998.
 Its next expected perihelion is May 20, 2031.
 So we’ve got awhile to wait for the next Leonid storm!

 When they’re not storming, the Leonids are a modest, though reliable, shower.
 In a dark, moonless sky, you might see up to 10 to 15 meteors per hour.
-Moonlight will undoubtedly reduce the count in 2016.
+The absence of moonlight will undoubtedly enhance the view of this shower in 2017.

 On a dark night, we typically see the most Leonid meteors streaking the sky in the hour before before dawn because that’s when the constellation Leo the Lion – the radiant point of the shower – is found highest in the sky.
-In 2016, those wanting to make a night of it can observe Jupiter rising in the east around 3 a.m. local time, and highest up in the sky as the predawn darkness gives way to dawn.
+In 2017, those wanting to make a night of it can observe Mars rising in the east around 3 a.m. local time, and then Jupiter and Venus coming up as the predawn darkness gives way to morning twilight.
+Click here for an almanac telling you when these planets will rise into your sky.

 Many ask about the radiant points of meteor showers.
 Please know that you don’t have to locate the radiant point to watch the Leonid shower, for these meteors fly all through the starry heavens.
 But it’s fun to know where the radiant lies in the sky.
 When tracing the paths of the Leonid meteors backward, they appear to radiate from the constellation Leo the Lion.
 Therefore, the meteors in this annual shower are named for this constellation.
 As seen from mid-northern latitudes, Leo rises over eastern horizon around 1 a.m.
 After rising, Leo then climbs upward and westward, soaring to its highest point in the southern sky around 6:30 a.m. local time.

-Bottom line: On the night of November 16-17, find a dark sky away from pesky artificial lights, enjoy the comfort of a reclining lawn chair and sleeping bag, and enjoy watching the swift-moving and often bright Leonid meteor shower.
-Just know that the moon will be in your way, and only the brightest meteors will be visible.
+Bottom line: On the night of November 17-18, find a dark sky away from pesky artificial lights, enjoy the comfort of a reclining lawn chair and sleeping bag, and enjoy watching the swift-moving and often bright Leonid meteor shower.
+The new moon on November 18 guarantees a dark sky.